This Party is the Bees Knees!

-Gin & Jazz is Heritage Square’s annual fundraiser to support preservation of one of Phoenix’s historic landmarks.
-Ticket proceeds go to maintaining and preserving the Rosson House Museum and other historic buildings at Heritage Square.
-This year’s event – on April 28, 2018 – was generously sponsored by Ideas Collide.
+Gin & Jazz Preservation Party is the annual fundraiser to support preservation of one of Phoenix’s historic landmarks – Heritage Square.
+Ticket proceeds go to maintaining and preserving the Rosson House Museum and other historic buildings at the Square, as well as helping fund our educational programs.

 More Fun with 1920s Speakeasies, Style & Slang